beshu-tech/readonlyrest-docs/elasticsearch.md

 ReadonlyREST is a light weight Elasticsearch plugin that adds encryption, authentication, authorization and access control capabilities to Elasticsearch embedded REST API.
 The core of this plugin is an ACL engine that checks each incoming request through a sequence of **rules** a bit like a firewall.
 There are a dozen rules that can be grouped in sequences of blocks and form a powerful representation of a logic chain.

-The Elasticsearch plugin known as `ReadonlyREST Free` is released under the GPLv3 license, or alternatively, a commercial license \(see [ReadonlyREST Embedded](https://readonlyrest.com/embedded)\) and lays the technological foundations for the companion Kibana plugin which is released in two versions: [ReadonlyREST PRO](https://readonlyrest.com/pro) and [ReadonlyREST Enterprise](https://readonlyrest.com/enterprise).
+The Elasticsearch plugin known as `ReadonlyREST Free` is released under the GPLv3 license, or alternatively a commercial license \(see [ReadonlyREST Embedded](https://readonlyrest.com/embedded)\) and lays the technological foundations for the companion Kibana plugin which is released in two versions: [ReadonlyREST PRO](https://readonlyrest.com/pro) and [ReadonlyREST Enterprise](https://readonlyrest.com/enterprise).

 Unlike the Elasticsearch plugin, the Kibana plugins are commercial only.
 But rely on the Elasticsearch plugin in order to work.